Is Cuba safe to travel right now?Caution

 Cuba danger summary

-Cuba is currently rated caution by countrysignal.
-The situation is not a full conflict, but it is unstable enough to watch before and during a trip.
+The current combined view for Cuba is caution.
+Check whether the official restriction applies to the whole country or specific areas before and during a trip.
 This page reflects live data and updates as the situation changes.
 It is information, not official travel advice; always check your government's guidance before you travel.

 Risk at a glance